statamic/docs/content/collections/docs/new-antlers-parser.md

 <title>{{ meta_title ?? title ?? site:name }}</title>
 ```

 Another use case is when you _sometimes_ have an array variable to loop through in a template to render some markup.
-You may skip the existance check entirely, keep the markup inside the loop, and if the variable doesn't exist, nothing inside the tag pair will be rendered.
+You may skip the existence check entirely, keep the markup inside the loop, and if the variable doesn't exist, nothing inside the tag pair will be rendered.

 ```
 {{ nothing_to_see_here }}